-Executive Board Chairman Bob Rivera expressed an interest again this year in considering a resolution urging the Governor and Legislature to eliminate the diversion of HURF and other dedicated transportation funding sources to the State General Fund.
+Executive Board Chairman Bob Rivera expressed an interest again this year in the Executive Board considering a resolution urging the Governor and Legislature to eliminate the diversion of HURF and other dedicated transportation funding sources to the State General Fund.
 I borrowed heavily from information prepared by the RTAC in creating the attached Resolution for your consideration.
 This year's Resolution once again includes language urging the powers that be to modernize the mechanisms needed to develop and maintain our State's transportation infrastructure.

-At their meeting on February 11th, the Administrative Council unanimously recommended approval of Resolution 2016-01.
-I will attempt to answer any questions you may have at the meeting.
+A motion to recommend approval of Resolution 2016-01 to the Executive Board.
+Action Requested: ☐ Information Only Action Requested Below: Attachments: Resolution 2016-01 I will attempt to answer any questions you may have at the meeting.